kdufera/to-do-list/README.md

 ## Dependencies

-run the back end server before string this application
+Run the back end server before string this application